-The Associate Degree in Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN) and is approved by the Board of Registration in Nursing of the Commonwealth of Massachusetts.
+The Associate Degree in Nursing is accredited by the Accreditation Commission for Education in Nursing (ACEN) and presently has "Approval with Warning" from the Board of Registration in Nursing of the Commonwealth of Massachusetts (BORN).

 The Nursing Program offers a specific sequence of courses that lead to the Associate in Science Degree.
 Upon successful completion of the degree program, the Chairperson of the Nursing Program will furnish documentation to the Massachusetts Board of Registration in Nursing verifying that a student has met the legal responsibilities to be eligible for the National Council Licensure Examination for Registered Nurses (NCLEX).
 Cape Cod Community College Nursing program graduates become licensed as Registered Nurses upon successful completion of the NCLEX.